Misleading

 These campaigns are more than just a few TV ads that a client runs.
 Public relations firms run media and social media campaigns, as well as polling and focus groups.
 Some companies engage in Astroturfing, which is the creation of fake community groups that give the appearance of widespread support for or opposition to an issue or policy.

 What was this money spent on?
 This is an example.
-Before the 2012 US Presidential election, a group called “Energy Citizens”, ran an advertising campaign entitled “I’m an Energy Voter” in newspapers, on television, and online.
-It featured ordinary Americans saying, “I vote… for American Domestic Energy”.
+Before the 2012 US Presidential election, a group called “Energy Citizens”, ran a campaign entitled “I’m a energy voter” in newspapers, on television, and online.
+It featured ordinary Americans saying, “I vote… for American domestic electricity”.

 Energy Citizens was presented as a grassroots movement.
 In reality, the campaign was astroturfing.
 The oil and gas industries had hired the PR firm Edelman for the campaign.
 The actors in the ads are hired.
 Our data indicates that between 2011 and 2012 the American Petroleum Institute (the largest oil and gas group) paid Edelman A$180,000,000 in public relations and advertising contracts.